athungtong/HRViewer/README.md

 You can compare HRV indices measured from different EKG signals or either different group.

-By selecting a segment, you can view HRV, histogram, powerspectrum, poincare, and EKG signals in the same time and can switch view from one EKG signal to others easiler.
+By selecting a segment, you can view HRV, histogram, powerspectrum, poincare, and EKG signals in the same time and can switch view from one EKG signal to others easily.